suhanii2310/Lab-Reports-CSE15L/week7.md

 ## Step 6 Run the tests, demonstrating that they fail

 - To run the tests, we first change the directory to lab7 which has the files "ListExamples.java" and ListExamplesTests.java".
-- We complile the fie using `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
+- We complile the file using `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java`.
 - To run the tests we use `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`.
-- We observe that one out of two tests fail.
+- We observe that one out of the two tests fail.
 The test that failed was "testMerge2" indicating a problem with the method "merge(List<String> list1, List<String> list2)".

 ![0760EA8B-A4B7-4DD5-997D-929ED1799441](https://user-images.githubusercontent.com/122580828/221469792-b8c7412a-b016-4161-b5e3-427278cbabfb.jpeg)